Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 @subsubsection occt_visu_3_4_5 Filters

 When Interactive objects have been "prepared" in the local  context, you can add rejection filters.
 The root class of objects is *SelectMgr_Filter*.
-The principle behind it is straightforward: a filter tests to see whether the  owners *(SelectMgr_EntityOwner)* detected in mouse position by the Local  context selector answer *OK*.
+The principle behind it is straightforward: a filter tests to see whether the  owners <i>(SelectMgr_EntityOwner)</i> detected in mouse position by the Local  context selector answer *OK*.
 If so, it is kept, otherwise it is rejected.

 You can create a custom class of filter objects by  implementing the deferred function *IsOk()*: